etharsuwan/time-managment/README.md

 ## daily scrum 20/11/2021
-Yesturday Isra'a Awwad submitted  "Add and View task code" Today Nada Abushanab,Isra'a Sabri and Dena Mashayekh finshish the decuomentaion we face a problem in burndown chart
+Yesturday Isra'a Awwad submitted  "Add and View task code" Today Nada Abushanab,Isra'a Sabri and Dina Mashayekh finished the decuomentaion but we also faced a problem doing the burndown chart.

 ## Assessment Critera:
 ### part2 & part3